saifniaz/WebDep/README.md

 # WebDep

 Welcome to my GitHub Repository on Web Development.
-This repository show cases projects that I have been Assigned while I was learning Website Development.
+This repository show cases projects that I have been assigned while I was learning Website Development.
-It also include a folder that demonstrate my the start of my project, during my intership.

 Programming Skills from these projects:
 - HTML5